-The centrepiece of the National Cultural Policy will be establishing Creative Australia (a restored and expanded Australia Council for the Arts).
-The significant funding cuts to the Australia Council in 2014 after the Creative Australia policy was abandoned meant the Australia Council was never able to fully realise its ambitions to support artists and arts organisations.
-The ongoing negative impact of the cuts was around \$11 million a year.
-This has severely limited the investment that it has been able to provide to artists and small to medium arts organisations in specific areas of the sector in particular, including youth arts, community and experimental arts and to independent visual artists (which includes original creative practice such as painting, sculpture, print making, photography, crafts and graphic design).
+The centrepiece of Revive is the establishment of Creative Australia (a restored and expanded Australia Council for the Arts).
+There were significant funding cuts to the Australia Council in 2014 after the Creative Australia policy was abandoned.
+The ongoing negative impact of the cuts was about \$11 million each year.
+The cuts severely limited the Australia Council's ability to invest in artists and small to medium arts organisations, especially youth arts, community and experimental arts and independent visual artists.

-Since 2014 if grant programs were established for the sector. for example the Catalyst and RISE funds, they were designed with a preference for decisions on funding to be made by the minister of the day.
-A properly resourced Creative Australia returns to the core principle that Australia's arts funding should be at arm's length from government.
-Revive both returns the funding that had been cut from the Australia Council and expands the functions of Creative Australia to provide greater strategic direction and engagement across the sector, including in the commercial sectors of contemporary music and writing through Music Australia and Writers Australia.
+Since 2014, if grant programs were established for the sector, for example the Catalyst and RISE funds, the funding decisions were made by the minister of the day.
+A properly resourced Creative Australia means Australia's arts funding will be independent from Government.
+Revive will return funding that was cut from the Australia Council and expand the functions of Creative Australia.
+This will ensure greater strategic direction and engagement across the sector, including in commercial sectors of contemporary music and writing via Music Australia and Writers Australia.

-Revive will also support a works of scale fund.
-Not every work will or needs to increase in scale.
-However, it remains the case that there is a strong national interest in some works growing to reach a larger audience in Australia and internationally.
-This will sometimes involve a shift in art form, in the way Secret River went from novel, to play, to television drama, The Drovers' Wife went from short story, to play, to feature film, and Cloudstreet went from novel to play to television series to opera.
-A dedicated fund to establish works of scale, including First Nations works, or grow the scale of existing works will see an expanded role for Creative Australia.
+Revive will also support a works of scale fund for works that have potential to grow and reach a larger audience in Australia and overseas.
+This may involve a shift in art form, in the way Secret River went from novel, to play, to television drama; The Drovers' Wife went from short story, to play, to feature film; and Cloudstreet went from novel, to play, to television series, to opera.
+Creative Australia will expand its role by establishing or growing works of scale (including First Nations works) through a dedicated fund.